jocafamaka/nagmapReborn/README.md

 NagMap Reborn is an initiative to improve the NagMap project developed by [Marcel Hecko](https://github.com/hecko) which according to his own description is an "... super-simple application to integrate Nagios or Icinga with Google maps.
 The integration aims to visualize current status of network devices on aerial photography images..."

-## NagMap Reborn 1.6.0-alpha

-This is a modified version of [NagMap Reborn](https://github.com/jocafamaka/nagmapReborn), which can use the [Leaflet library](https://leafletjs.com/) or Google Maps API for map rendering.

-**ATTENTION:** This version is still in experimental phase and should not be used in production!

 ## Features

 * Updating hosts status without refresh on page.